Hair loss news first:

 The $12 billion valuation Samumed has right now is based on the $300 million it has raised over the years.
 The valuation grew based on its lead compound, with the rest of the pipeline thrown in as a “freebie,” Kibar said.

 — Every 6 months or so, the highly unusual case study known as Mr. “Peter Renardo” posts updates in the comments in here.
-I still insist never ever even considering such an extreme artery ligature procedure, but do make sure to read Peter’s comments.
+I still insist that you never even consider such an extreme artery ligature procedure, but do make sure to read Peter’s comments.

-— As if it were not enough that hair loss is connected to higher rates of heart disease (“bing” it), it seems like grey hair might also be linked to higher rates of heart disease.
+— As if it were not enough that hair loss is connected to higher rates of heart disease, it seems like grey hair might also be linked to higher rates of heart disease.
 Quote: “Atherosclerosis and hair greying occur through similar biological pathways”.

 And now on to medical items of interest: